count-null/kraken-auto-stack/README.md

 - [x] Set a min balance to keep for each alt
 - [x] Determine worthwhile trades (user-defined)
 - [x] Create market buy orders (untested)
+- [x] Support for fiat/shitcoin cost averaging (when used with cron)
 - [ ] Auto widthdraw to saved address

 ## Warning